Paul Henderson (sailor): Sport management

 The first time Henderson represented Canada at the International Yacht Racing Union, was in 1970 to advise on the sailing venue for the 1976 Montreal Olympics.
 He stayed active for ISAF for over 30 years.

-Henderson dedicated five years as a volunteer in his leadership of the Toronto Olympic Bid, to host the 1996 Olympic Games and was also consulted to the 2008 Olympic bid and to the 2010 Vancouver bid.
+Henderson dedicated five years as a volunteer in his leadership of Toronto's bid to host the 1996 Summer Olympic Games and was also consulted for the bid for the 2008 Summer Olympics bid and to the 2010 Vancouver Winter Olympics bid.

 Henderson was elected President of the ISAF in 1994; the first non-European to ever hold this position.

 He was on the IOC Sports and Environmental Commission and Women and Sport Commission.
 During his presidency sailing went from 18% women athletes in Atlanta 1996 to 35% in Athens 2004.